April 14, 2018

 Scout Fair Kick-off Locations District Contact Coupon Books Resources Contacts

-Every pack, troop, team, crew, ship and post is encouraged to participate in Scout Fair.
+Every pack, troop, team, crew, ship, and post is encouraged to participate in Scout Fair.
 Units that participate at Scout Fair, with a booth or as a service unit, earn an additional 10% commission on Scout Fair coupon book sales.
 Units must register for a booth by March 31, 2018.
-Learn about our Scout Fair service project, Scouts Paws for a Cause.

 Scout Fair Unit Booth Registration (opens in January)